 Whether physicians in the field of obstetrics believe it is a phenomenon that cannot be foreseen or avoided, injuries to the brachial plexus are still a grim reality, as is the lifetime of impediment that follows an obstructed birth.
 Birth injury attorneys often represent clients dealing with the grief of shoulder dystocia.
 As a matter of fact, it accounts for the second-highest number of malpractice compensations, slightly behind claims for birth asphyxia.

 In recent years, professionals in the obstetric profession have come to consider babies who are larger than their gestational calendar indicates, or those who have macrosomia or are unusually large at their due date more at risk for difficulties during delivery.
 Often, these physicians have resorted to cesarean sections to avoid the risk of dystocia.
 Unfortunately, C-sections carry their own risks of subsequent problems, as well as a higher price tag.
 It is a difficult conundrum, because the manipulations used to cope with an obstructed birth do not have a 100% success rate when it comes to avoiding damage to the nerves in the arms or other related injuries.

 Dealing with the lifelong aftermath of shoulder dystocia is not a simple road.
 There will be struggles and expenses like rehabilitation, medical costs, and, sometimes, costly adaptive measures.
 If you or someone you know and care about is coping with any of these struggles, contact us.
-Our Washington, D.C. shoulder dystocia attorney and the medical doctors who are part of our staff can discuss your unique situation with you, answer any questions you may have, and possibly help you get some much needed help.
+Our shoulder dystocia attorneys and the medical doctors who are part of our staff can discuss your unique situation with you, answer any questions you may have, and possibly help you get some much needed help.